jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/UserManual.md

 - **Configuration** and settings.
 You can tailor Enigma to your own preferences.

-- **Charts**.
-How to calculate and analyze a chart.

-- **Progressions**.
-How to use progressive techniques.
+- **Module Charts**.
+How to calculate and analyze a chart and how to use progressive techniques.

-- **Research**.
+- **Module Research**.
 How to set up and perform research.

 - **Appendix**.
 Specifications and background information.

 ### Related documents
-- **Installation manual** which leads through the installation process.
+- **Installation manual** which leads you through the installation process.
-- **Release notes**, an overview of add functionality in this and previous releases.
+- **Release notes**, an overview of added functionality in this and previous releases.
-- **Pogrammers manual**, a separate manual fort those that are interested in the source code of Enigma.
+- **Pogrammers manual**, a separate manual for those that are interested in the source code of Enigma.

 ## General information
 Enigma consists of several modules, currently a module for charts and a module for research.